nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. note:: Surface friction coefficient is a dimensionless value and has no associated measurement units.

-	.. cpp:enum-class:: Status
+	.. cpp:enum-class:: Type

-		The status of surface friction value.
+		The type of surface friction value.

 		.. cpp:enumerator:: NOT_REPORTED